You’re making beef jerky and can’t get it right at all. How do you know when beef jerky is done dehydrating? Aren’t you curious?

 Let’s see how to tell when jerky is done dehydrating.

-The most straightforward way to figure out whether your beef jerky is done or not is to use a food thermometer.
+The most straightforward way to figure out whether your beef jerky is done or not is to use a good quality meat thermometer.

-First, you’ll have to preheat your dehydrator at 145o F. Use the food thermometer and make sure your beef jerky has an internal temperature of 165o F before placing it inside the dehydrator.
+First, you’ll have to preheat your dehydrator at 145o F. Use the meat thermometer and make sure your beef jerky has an internal temperature of 165o F before placing it inside the dehydrator.

 How long you’ll need to get the beef jerky done depends on the meat size.
 If you’ve used small and thin slices, it’ll get done sooner.
 In comparison, if the pieces are large and thick, they may need more time.